In this post I will cover introducing vegan baby food and at what age.

 10 months -11 months:

-- You can introduce more grains such as cooked quinoa, cooked wheat in pastas.
+- You can introduce more grains such as cooked quinoa, cooked wheat in pasta.

 - All vegetables are safe to be served in appropriate textures and in bigger pieces in BLW.